 The diagram below (taken from ThermoFisher Scientific) shows the transformation of the bacteria and their phenotype (behavior) depending where they are carrying the insert or not.

 The image below (taken from AG Scientific) shows an E. Coli bacterial culture with blue and white colonies, the white colonies containing the plasmids with the recombinant cDNA insert.

 While the cCNA library was already created for this course, I’m very interested in actually performing these steps in a lab in the future.
-Part 2 specifies the steps to amplify the cDNA from a sample taken from cDNA library and prepare it to be sequenced.
+The cDNA library can then be stored and used for futher analysis in the future.
+Samples from the cDNA library can then be sent for sequencing (finding the order of nucleotides in the DNA).
+The cDNA fragments needs to be of a certain length to be effectively sequenced.
+Part 2 specifies the steps to prepare cDNA sample taken from cDNA library to be sequenced and identify its length.

 Landoltia punctata clone W418.20 acid phosphatase/vanadium-dependent haloperoxidase-related protein-like, mRNA sequence.
 Jaison, C., Vershon, A. and Mead, J., NCBI, May 18, 2021.
 Accession# JZ984547 https://www.ncbi.nlm.nih.gov/nuccore/JZ984547.1